 Our services to you include:

-- Survey of Building Construction
+- Survey of Building Construction (basis for the further operating steps)

 - Technical survey (collection and analysis of material samples)